X2 Student Visa (Semester)

 • Apply within 45–90 days of your departure to China.
 The online system only accepts entry dates within 90 days, and we strongly recommend applying at least 45 days out to allow for processing and document shipping.

-• Incomplete or inaccurate answers will result in rejection and delayed processing.
+• Incomplete or inaccurate answers can result in rejection and delayed processing.

 • For US citizens, consider using a third-party service such as Swift Passport Services or FlyChina.
 These are optional private services, not a formal requirement.